 The bill amends Section 13 of P.L.1993, c.66 (C.17:22B-13) to enhance regulations surrounding public adjusters in New Jersey.
-Key provisions include prohibiting public adjusters from soliciting claims or entering contracts with insured individuals during specific hours following a loss, and requiring that any compensation for services rendered be based on a written contract that includes detailed information such as the adjuster's license number, a description of services, and the insured's right to cancel the contract within three business days.
+Key provisions include prohibiting public adjusters from soliciting or entering into contracts with insured individuals during specific hours following a loss, and requiring that any compensation for services rendered must be based on a written contract that includes detailed information such as the adjuster's license number, a description of services, and the insured's right to cancel the contract within three business days.
 Additionally, the bill establishes that any funds received by public adjusters for claim settlements must be held in an escrow account, ensuring that these funds remain the property of the insured until properly disbursed.

 Statutes affected: Introduced: 17:22B-13